Christian Walker Player Props: Diamondbacks vs. Giants

 Christian Walker At The Plate

-- Among the qualified hitters in MLB action, he ranks 50th in batting average, 66th in on-base percentage, and 19th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 38th, his on-base percentage ranks 61st, and he is 15th in the league in slugging.

-- Christian Walker will look to extend his eight-game hitting streak.
-He's batting .300 in his last games.
+- Walker is batting .350 during his last outings and is riding a nine-game hitting streak.

-- In 42.5% of his games this season, Christian Walker has picked up at least one RBI.
-In 11 of those games (15.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- Walker has picked up an RBI in 43.2% of his games this year, with more than one RBI in 16.2% of his games.
+He has also produced three or more runs in six contests.

-- He has scored in 52.1% of his games this season, with more than one run scored in 4.1%.
+- In 51.4% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (4.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.